 Student voice is central to the College's ethos, and this is encouraged regularly in a variety of ways.
 The College Council meets once a term with representatives from every year group.
 Students are democratically voted onto the council by their year group.
-The SEND Department runs a Break and Lunch Club in our Learning Support area for vulnerable students.
-There is an early Breakfast Club supported by TAs, where a breakfast is provided free of charge.
+The SEND Department runs a Break and Lunch Club in our Learning Support area for vulnerable students and those that identify barriers during social times.
+There is an early Breakfast Club, where a breakfast is provided free of charge.
 This facility is also available for students to study in from 7:45 am and there is a Homework Club for students at the end of the College day, which is led by Progress Leaders.
-We also offer a break/lunch club for students who struggle during social time.
-Other extra curricular clubs (eg Sports and Performing Arts) are inclusive to all students with no cost or performance criteria in place that would exclude anyone from joining should they wish to.
+Other extra-curricular clubs (eg Sports and Performing Arts) are inclusive to all students with no cost or performance criteria in place that would exclude anyone from joining should they wish to.